|

 395. grimace

-contort the face to indicate a certain mental or emotional state
+contort the face to indicate a certain mental state

 396. loom